-Next up in my wallet is the American Express Blue Cash Preferred card.
+Groceries – First up in my wallet is the American Express Blue Cash Preferred card.
 There’s some bestie overlap on this one.
 And I actually avoided this card for a while because of the annual fee.
-But after running the numbers I realized that was shortsighted.
+But after running the numbers I realized that was shortsighted and could save a ton of money on groceries.
 When I earn 6% cashback on up to $6,000 in groceries every year, we’re talking about an extra $360!
 So let’s take it back to some 1st grade math: is $360 > $95?
 Duh.
 So if you’re spending big money at the grocery store every year, then the Blue Cash Preferred card makes a ton of sense for you.
+Terms apply.

 But you might be wondering: “why don’t you carry this one in your wallet?”
 Well it’s because I only use this card for online purchases and any automatically recurring bills.
-Since the majority of my in-person purchases are at grocery stores (namely at Aldi of course), those charges are earning me 6% with the Blue Cash Preferred.
-For everything else online- it’s the guaranteed 2% with the Citi Double Cash card.
-I don’t like to overcomplicate things so I’ve found this is a system that works for me.
+Since the rest of my in-person purchases are already covered, I use this card for everything else online- you can’t beat a consistent guaranteed 2% with the Citi Double Cash card.

 Should You Get One of These Cards?